danishprakash/danishpraka.sh/_posts/2022-11-12-dockerfile-practices.md

 # Understand `ENTRYPOINT` and `CMD`
 This is probably the most commonly misinterpreted of them all.
 Part of the confusion arises due to the different forms available for both `ENTRYPOINT` and `CMD`.
 But to keep it simple, I'm going to only consider the JSON form here while discussing a preferred way to use these two directives.

 There are two common ways one would use a Docker image.
-They either use it as a interactive sandbox environment wherein you could exec and do some tasks.
-The other is to use it as a binary.
+They are either used as an interactive sandbox environment wherein you could exec and do some tasks.
+Or they are used as a binary.
 For instance, in our example above, we really just want to run this docker image and expect it to start our Go binary.
 This is the format that's commonly used when it comes to usage within container orchestration systems such as Kubernetes.

 That being said, if you're using your Docker image as an executable, your Dockerfile should have either of `ENTRYPOINT` or `CMD` or preferably both. `ENTRYPOINT` defines the command that is supposed to run in your container, `CMD` specifies default arguments that are passed to the command specified by `ENTRYPOINT`.
 Let's understand this better with an example: